Top

 Built By: Vickers (Barrow)

-Build Group: E Group 1
+Build Group: E1

 Fate: On 7th March 1916 Submarine E5 was on patrol in the North Sea north of Juist Island when it was sighted by a German Battle Cruiser SMS Seydlitz.
 An attack was carried out on the Submarine - apparently without effect.